 This Recommendation uses the following terms defined elsewhere:

-3.1.1 artificial intelligence (AI) [ETSI GR ENI 004]: Computerized system that uses cognition to understand information and solve problems.

-NOTE 1 – ISO/IEC 2382-28 defines AI as "an interdisciplinary field, usually regarded as a branch of computer science, dealing with models and systems for the performance of functions generally associated with human intelligence, such as reasoning and learning".
+3.1.1 artificial intelligence (AI) [ITU-T F.749.13]: An interdisciplinary field, usually regarded as a branch of computer science, dealing with models and systems for the performance of functions generally associated with human intelligence, such as reasoning and learning.

-NOTE 2 – In computer science AI research is defined as the study of "intelligent agents": any device that perceives its environment and takes actions to achieve its goals.

-NOTE 3 – This includes pattern recognition, the application of machine learning and related techniques.

-NOTE 4 – Artificial-intelligence is the whole idea and concept of machines being able to carry out tasks in a way that mimics human intelligence and would be considered "smart".

 3.1.2 artificial intelligence pipeline [ITU-T M.3080]: A set of logical nodes, each with specific functionalities, that can be combined to form an artificial intelligence (AI) application in systems of telecom operation and management.

 3.1.3 artificial intelligence sandbox [ITU-T M.3080]: An environment in which artificial intelligence (AI) models can be trained and tested, and their effects on the network are evaluated.